By Annie Kim

 Many of this year’s costumes will be traditional favorites but movie and TV references will prove most prevalent of all, as cartoon characters and superheroes mingle among a host of scary oddballs.
 There will also be a number of animals on the loose, but very few famous faces or politicians.

 Lastly, If you’ve made it this far and still don’t have any idea what you’ll wear this Halloween, check out our top picks for fun and creative costumes.
+You can also take a look at some of the top costume discounts and coupons below.
 Happy Halloween!

 Savings.com conducted a survey of 1,238 adults residing in the United States using Prolific, an online survey platform.
 56 percent of participants said they will be wearing a costume this Halloween.
 22% reported they are not wearing costumes, and 21% are undecided.
 Open-ended response data were cleaned and manually grouped into categories, and unclear responses were removed from analysis.